IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/02-slicing.md

 ```
 {: .output}

-# Mathematical operations and basic statistics in arrays
+# Mathematical operations and basic statistics using arrays
 We can also do operations in arrays
 ```python
 doubledata = data * 2